ava-labs/Simplex/README.md

     AdvanceTime(time.Duration)

     // HandleMessage notifies the engine about a reception of a message.
-    HandleMessage(Message)
+    HandleMessage(msg Message, from NodeID)

-    // Metadata returns the latest metadata known to this instance.
+    // Metadata returns the latest protocol metadata known to this instance.
-    Metadata() Metadata
+    Metadata() ProtocolMetadata
 }

 ```